simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 ## Summary

-My next step is to build out the webapp for users to try similarity search.
-This will include using Docker to make my app easy to deploy and access for users.
-I also plan to reflect on the project, discussing some of the challenges I faced and sharing key lessons learned along the way.
+Next, I’ll focus on building the web app so users can try out similarity search themselves.
+I’ll use Docker to make the app easy to deploy and access.
+I also plan to reflect on the project, covering the challenges I faced and sharing the key lessons I learned along the way.